 For his part, Novogratz sat down for a TV interview with BNN Bloomberg about the process of listing Galaxy publicly and what lies in store for the company and crypto market as a whole.

-By using a Reverse Take Over (RTO) in Canada, Novogratz and Galaxy Digital hoped to expedite the process of having the company listed and trading publicly as listing in the U.S. would have required the company to have operated for 2 and a half years.
+By using a Reverse Take Over (RTO) in Canada, Novogratz and Galaxy Digital hoped to expedite the process of having the company listed and trading publicly as listing in the US would have required the company to have operated for 2.5 years.
 However, the process took longer than expected:

-The crypto merchant bank as part of the process to meet the regulatory standards necessary for starting trading was required to make public quarterly financial results.
+As part of the process to meet the regulatory standards necessary for starting trading, the crypto merchant bank was required to make public quarterly financial results.
 The first such public financial results from the company for the first quarter of 2018 were less than stellar, showing a $134 million loss.

 Over 60% of the loss was due to unrealized loss on the crypto assets held by the firm.
-Although, crypto prices have recovered somewhat from the end of Galaxys first quarter in March they are still nowhere near the highs seen in early January.
+Though crypto prices have recovered somewhat from the end of Galaxy’s first quarter in March, they’re still nowhere near the highs seen in early January.

 Bitcoin Price Year to Date